 How you channel your energy

-We all have 'energy' but some of us have more negative than positive energy, leading to problems in life.
-During you session your life coach might ask questions about how you channel your energy.
+We all have 'energy' but some of us have more negative than positive energy patterns.
+This is often down to limiting self-beliefs we hold, or patterns we picked up in childhood.
+During your session, your coach might ask questions about how you typically channel your energy.

-Learning to channel your energy into positive emotions is an important part of life coaching.
-If you can learn to think positively, you can ultimately change your behaviour and, in turn, improve the direction and quality of your life.
-Soon, you will find that these positive emotions and constructive activities will take up so much of your energy that you simply won't need to channel it in negative ways.
+Learning to channel your energy into positive reactions more often can help you be more motivated and reach your full potential.
+Soon, you’ll find that these positive emotions and constructive activities will take up so much of your energy that you simply won't need to channel it in negative ways.

-Have you ever wondered what your life would be like if you had more energy?
 Often, the more energy we have, the more productive we become.
-Energy allows us to communicate more effectively, it gives us the confidence to say what we mean and to be the best possible version of ourselves.
+Energy allows us to communicate more effectively, and gives us the confidence to say what we mean and to be the best possible version of ourselves.
 When we feel drowsy and drained, we switch off.
-We stop concentrating, we miss things, we avoid taking risks and we lose out on opportunities that we might otherwise have taken, had we had the energy.
+We stop concentrating, we avoid taking risks and may lose out on opportunities that we might otherwise have taken, had we had the energy.

-Life coaches help clients become more energised using a variety of different techniques, including:
+Coaches help clients become more energised using a variety of different techniques:

-- Interviewing - getting to the core of the problem through specific questioning.
+- Questioning - getting to the core of the problem through specific questioning.

 - Motivation - using motivation techniques to inspire new ways of thinking.